mpXq/minitalk/README.md

-📡 a communication program in the form of a client and a server
+📡 a communication program in the form of a client and a server using only SIGUSR1 and SIGUSR2